lando/laravel/docs/development.md

 # Install dependencies with lando
 lando start

-# Or install them with yarn
+# Or install them with npm
-yarn
+npm install
 ```

 ## Working